Lindeneg/lindeneg-npm-packages/src/useMemoryCache/README.md

 #### Return

-A `function` that returns a `Cache` instance with these methods exposed:
+`Cache` instance with these methods exposed:

 | Name        | Type                                                                                                              | Description                     |
 | ----------- | ----------------------------------------------------------------------------------------------------------------- | ------------------------------- |